michaelarn0ld/dotfiles-linux/README.md

 /usr/bin/git --git-dir=$HOME/dotfiles/ --work-tree=$HOME pull origin main
 ```

-- Restart the shell to register the configuration settings
+- Restart the terminal to register the configuration settings

 - Changes to the dotfiles repository are updated to the remote using:
 ```bash